Citroën 2CV: Yugoslavia

 Also in 1959, the Yugoslav firm Tomos began producing the 2CV under licence at the Koper plant, in what is today Slovenia.
 This venture lasted from 1959 to 1985, and grew to encompass many Citroën models.
 The Yugoslav automobile market was closed, so this joint venture with a local firm allowed Citroën to access the market.
+In Yugoslavia, 2CV was famous under the nickname Spaček, and still remains better known under that name in its successor states.

 Africa

 In the Ivory Coast in 1963, a locally assembled 2CV was sold in some west African countries as the Citroën "Baby-Brousse".
 This idea of building a "simplified" 2CV in developing countries was subsequently tried several times, as detailed under Citroën Facile à Fabriquer (easy to manufacture).
 One of these, the 1969 La Dalat, was the first automobile manufactured in Vietnam.

 In Madagascar, a former colony of France, the 2CV is so ubiquitous given its use as a taxi that is popularly considered to be a symbol of the country itself.

 A home-made 2CV features in the Nigerien film Cocorico!
 Monsieur Poulet (1977).